Academic Integrity at Boston College

 Appeal of the committee’s decision may be made by written request to the Dean of the STM no later than ten days following notice of the committee’s decision.
 The Dean's decision will be final.

 STM Academic Integrity Tutorial

 This online tutorial, developed by STM faculty, students, and administrators (with assistance from offices across the University) reviews different instances where academic integrity is in question and introduces students to the academic culture at the STM.
 As well, the tutorial serves as an introduction to good research practices and resources in theology and ministry at the graduate level.
 The tutorial is required of all new STM degree and certificate students in their first semester or summer of study.
-Students who do not complete the tutorial by the deadline set each semester by the associate dean for academic affairs will not be able to register for courses for the following term.
-Information regarding the administration of the tutorial will be given at new student orientation and through e-mail from the associate dean for academic affairs.
+Students who do not complete the tutorial by the deadline set each semester by the Associate Dean for Academic Affairs will not be able to register for courses for the following term.
+Information regarding the administration of the tutorial will be given at new student orientation and by e-mail from the Associate Dean of Academic Affairs.